richard-scryber/scryber.core/README.md

 scryber supports:

-- standard html and many newer html5 tags.
+- standard html body, tables, lists, divs and spans and many newer html5 tags
+- flowing and flexible layout with multiple pages in css sizes, along with page headers, footers and breaks.
-- cascading styles: linked; embedded or inline.
+- cascading styles: linked, embedded or inline using css syntax and priority.
-- databinding on simple and complex objects.
+- databinding for dynamic content on simple and complex objects with repeating templates.
-- databinding and repeating templates on dynamic parameters,
 - iframe imports of external content,
-- a flowing and flexible layout with multiple page sizes and page break support.
 - sizing and positioning of elements inline, block, relative or absolute.
-- images and colours with backgrounds
+- images and colours with text and shape fills backgrounds and borders.
-- multiple fonts and text alignment; spacing; leading; decoration and breaking.
+- multiple fonts, including google fonts, supporting text alignment; spacing; leading; decoration and breaking.

 If you have used the previous pdfx files, the older templates should continue to work.
 But we will be concentrating on html, css and svg going forwards.